 Counseling & Therapy Graduate Programs in Maryland

-degree in counseling might prepare students to help individuals, groups, and families through consultation and professional counseling.
-Most programs offer a blend of research, theory, and intervention strategies.
-Courses in lifespan development, abnormal psychology, diagnoses, and ethics are also common.
-In addition to their courses, internships, clinical practicum often prepare graduates to seek licensure in their state.
+Most graduate programs in counseling offer a blend of courses in research, theory, and intervention strategies.
+Other topics covered may include lifespan development, abnormal psychology, diagnoses, and ethics.
+In addition coursework, internships and clinical practicum often prepare graduates to seek licensure in their state.

 Employment of mental health counselors is projected to grow 20 percent from 2014 to 2024.i

 In addition to the range of approaches they might take, counseling graduate programs may confer degrees and certificates ranging from masters to doctorate.
 Within each degree level, several different degree types may be offered, each one emphasizing different approaches to counseling or different aspects of the counseling field.